Origin of Sati system or self immolation in India

 While the hymn actually calls for a widow to rise from the pier of her dead husband and now move on to take the hand of her new husband.
 So this terrible falsification was made to justify the burning of the widows to demean Hinduism.[ See Professor Maccdonnell's Sanskrit Literature, page 120-130 for a detailed discussion]

-जनयोयोनिमग्रे is pronounced as yonim agre means “foremost“,hence the shloka is not changed at all but the translator has delibrately assumed the word as fire(yomiagne) to nullify the great mantra.
+जनयोयोनिमग्रे is pronounced as yonim agre means “foremost“,hence the shloka is not changed at all but the translator has delibrately assumed the word as fire(yomiagne) to nullify the great Shloka.

 Fake translation: